josekron/subscribator-go/README.md

 # subscribator-go

-A simple project to handle the subscription renewals from different suppliers (Itunes, Google, Stripe).
+A simple project to handle the subscription renewals from different providers (Itunes, Google, Stripe).

 ### Description ###

-It expects a list of Transactions (only transaction ids for now, but each supplier may require additional parameters), validate each transaction id against their supplier and return their receipt.
+It expects a list of transactions (for now, only transaction ids but each provider may require additional parameters), validate each transaction id against their provider and return their receipt.